Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 (16 and 8 Bit Load and Store might be added in the future)

 #### `LOAD` and `LOADW`
-This instruction can be used to load a 32 bit value from memory into a register.
+This instruction can be used to load a 32-bit value from memory into a register.

 |31-28                           | 27-26                 |25-23                |22                 | 21                | 20-8                                                    |7-4             |3-0                  |
 |--------------------------------|-----------------------|---------------------|-------------------|-------------------|---------------------------------------------------------|----------------|---------------------|
 |[Condition](#instruction-format)| 00                    | 000                 | Write Back Bit    | Offset Enable Bit | Address Manipulation Bits                               |Address Register|Destination Register |

-Here, the 32 bit value in memory at the address specified by the address register will be loaded into the destination register.
-Optionally, the address can be altered by using the adress manipulation bits.
+Here, the 32-bit value in memory at the address specified by the address register will be loaded into the destination register.
+Optionally, the address can be altered by using the address manipulation bits.
 If the "Write Back Bit" is set the altered address will be written back to the address register, otherwise the value in the address register will stay unchanged even when the address has been altered.

-If the "Offset Enable Bit" Is set, the bits 19-8 are interpreted as a 12 bit unsigned integer, which is added or subtracted (depending on whether the "Subtract Bit" is set) to/from the address specified by the address register:
+If the "Offset Enable Bit" Is set, the bits 19-8 are interpreted as a 12-bit unsigned integer, which is added or subtracted (depending on whether the "Subtract Bit" is set) to/from the address specified by the address register:

 |21               | 20             | 19-8       |
 |-----------------|----------------|------------|